THE ROCHESTER MEDITATION CENTER

 THE DAILY TEJANIYA

-The Rochester Meditation center publishes a daily email meditation reminder in the style of Sayadaw U Tejaniya, a Burmese monk and meditation teacher.
-Sayadaw's style of meditation stresses the development of a natural continuous awareness throughout all daily life activities, from the moment we wake up until the moment we fall asleep.
+The Rochester Meditation Center publishes a daily email meditation reminder from Sayadaw U Tejaniya, a Burmese monk and insight (vipassana) meditation teacher.
+Sayadaw's style of meditation stresses the development of a natural continuous awareness throughout all daily life activities from the moment we wake up until the moment we fall asleep.
 To subscribe to The Daily Tejaniya, click here.
 For more information on Sayadaw U Tejaniya, click here.
 To follow the RMC's weekly practice in Sayadaw's meditaiton style, click here.

 SECOND SATURDAY MINDFUL YOGA + YOGA NIDRA with NANCY BOLER -- A two-hour awakening and relaxing workshop consisting of 90 minutes of mindful yoga followed by 30 minutes of Yoga Nidra, a deeply restful guided meditation in which awareness suffuses the whole body and leads to deep states of relaxation.
 The classes are suitable for all levels of practitioner from beginner to advanced.
 Taught by Nancy Boler on the second Saturday of every month from 10 a.m. to noon at the Calvary Episcopal Church.
 RSVPs to email@example.com.
 Classes offered on a donation basis.